ZaninDavide/patatrack/src/objects/lines.typ

 which the rope wraps around it.
 Every way of going around the circle has a unique starting point where the straight line becomes a curve.
 Each of this points lies on the circumference described by the anchor location and radius.
-Therefore each of this points describes an outgoing direction looking from the center of the circle.
+Therefore each of this points describes a centrifugal direction looking from the center of the circle.
 The wrap-around direction chosen is the one whose starting outgoing direction is best aligned with the normal of the anchors.
-_Intuitively, the rope wants to wrap from the direction pointed by anchors rotation_.
+_Intuitively, the rope wants to wrap from the direction normal to the anchors rotation_.
-The heavy lifting of computing the wrapping is done by whatever drawing function will create the drawing: the rope object itself is just a container of information.

 This `rope(...)` function takes an arbitrary number of parameters.
 Every argument specifies an anchor and its associated radii.
-In order to specify an anchor with an associated radii of zero, anything that can be converted to an anchor is fine, but if an anchor of non-zero radii is desired than a `circle` is required: the anchor's location is taken to be the circles center, the anchor's rotation is taken to be the rotation of the active anchor of the circle and the wrap-around radius is taken to be the circle's radius.
+In order to specify an anchor with an associated radii of zero, anything that can be converted to an anchor is fine, but if an anchor of non-zero radius is desired than a `circle` is required: the anchor's location is taken to be the circles center, the anchor's rotation is taken to be the rotation of the active anchor of the circle and the wrap-around radius is taken to be the circle's radius.
 The function returns an object of type `"rope"` with the